crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/appsec.md

 How long to cache the auth token for.
 Accepts value supported by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration).
 Defaults to 1m.

+### `cert_file`

+Path to the cert file to allow HTTPS communication between the remediation component and the appsec component.

+### `key_file`

+Path to the key file to allow HTTPS communication between the remediation component and the appsec component.

 ## DSN and command-line